vuetifyjs/nuxt-module/docs/guide/features/ssr.md

 ## Vuetify SASS Variables

-If you are customising Vuetify SASS Variables via [configFile](https://github.com/vuetifyjs/vuetify-loader/tree/master/packages/vite-plugin#customising-variables) module option with SSR enabled, you might need to disable `features.inlineStyles` (`experimental.inlineSSRStyles` for Nuxt version prior to `3.9.0`) in your Nuxt config file:
+If you are customizing Vuetify SASS Variables via the [configFile](https://github.com/vuetifyjs/vuetify-loader/tree/master/packages/vite-plugin#customising-variables) module option with SSR enabled, you may need to disable `features.inlineStyles` (or `experimental.inlineSSRStyles` for Nuxt versions prior to `3.9.0`) in your Nuxt config file:
 ::: code-group

 ```ts [nuxt.config.ts]